 Accounting for material consumption

-Hence, DMC and RMC answer different types of policy questions.
-RMC can be seen as complementary to DMC, as it allows considering the growing extent of international trade, its complexity and the dependence of countries with low material endowments but highly developed service sectors from countries rich in raw materials or cheap labour.
+Hence, DMC and MF answer different types of policy questions.
+MF can be seen as complementary to DMC, as it allows considering the growing extent of international trade, its complexity and the dependence of countries with low material endowments but highly developed service sectors from countries rich in raw materials or cheap labour.

-A comparison of DMC and RMC will usually show for countries with large material endowments and an economic focus on the raw material sector a higher per-capita DMC than RMC.
+A comparison of DMC and MF will usually show for countries with large material endowments and an economic focus on the raw material sector a higher per-capita DMC than MF.
 This is due to the fact that, in the case of DMC, the ore extraction needed to produce a specific metal for the export market is allocated to the exporting country, while the weight of the exported materials is allocated to the importing country.
-In contrast, the RMC translates the exports to a country into their raw material equivalents (see above), which include the ore extraction.
-Hence, extraction quantities are allocated to the importing country, and the extracting country’s RMC decreases.
+In contrast, the MF translates the exports to a country into their raw material equivalents (see above), which include the ore extraction.
+Hence, extraction quantities are allocated to the importing country, and the extracting country’s MF decreases.

 Typical examples for these phenomena are Chile and Germany, with Chile building its economy on its metal (especially copper) production and exports, and Germany being a service-sector-based economy importing in its majority raw materials only indirectly via processed or finished goods.
 Countries like Australia with a diversified economy but still a strong mining sector show less difference but still a higher DMC.

-The other important aspect of such a comparison is the difference in per-capita DMC or RMC between countries, as they show explicitly how industrialised and wealthy countries show, in general, higher levels of per-capita DMC and considerably larger per-capita RMC.
+The other important aspect of such a comparison is the difference in per-capita DMC or MF between countries, as they show explicitly how industrialised and wealthy countries show, in general, higher levels of per-capita DMC and considerably larger per-capita MF.

 A regional perspective on material consumption

-While differences in raw material consumption between industrialised, emerging and developing countries and regions are considerable, a look at the trends in the regions’ material footprints (RMC) shows a shift from the industrialised “old world” to the emerging economies.
+While differences in raw material consumption between industrialised, emerging and developing countries and regions are considerable, a look at the trends in the regions’ material footprints (MF, also called RMC) shows a shift from the industrialised “old world” to the emerging economies.
 This is for two reasons – demographic developments and, more importantly, the acceleration in economic and social development and, as a consequence, of consumption.

-Since 1990, the share of global raw material consumption changed remarkably among world regions, showing an increasing role of Asia, from 35% in 1990 to 54% in 2013.
+Since 1970, the share of global raw material consumption changed remarkably among world regions, showing an increasing role of Asia, from 26% in 1970 to 55% in 2019.
 The increasing relevance of Asia in terms of material consumption can be explained by the rapid industrialisation of countries such as China and India and the simultaneous increase of the countries’ middle class and consumption levels.
-China’s demand for raw materials, for instance, caused an increase in RMC by more than 400% between 1990 and 2013.
-In India, RMC more than doubled in the same period.
-In contrast, the role of Europe (from 20.7% to 15.6%) and North America (from 17.9% to 13.3%) became less important.
+China’s demand for raw materials, for instance, caused an increase of MF by more than a factor of 13 from 2.3 Bt in 1970 to 31.5 Bt in 2019.
+In India, MF more than quadrupled in the same period.
+In contrast, the role of Europe (from 25.6% to 12.6%) and North America (from 20.3% to 11.5%) became less important.